H-Studio logo

 Architecture models compared: monolith, microservices, modular monolith

 1. Monolithic architecture.
-A monolith is a single, cohesive system with one shared codebase.
+A single, cohesive system with one shared codebase.
 Upsides: simple development, simple deployment, low operational overhead.
-For early product phases and small teams, it's often the fastest path.
-Well-known platforms like Shopify, Stack Overflow and even Amazon started as monoliths and grew significantly in that shape.
+For early product phases and small teams it's often the fastest path.
+Platforms like Shopify, Stack Overflow, and even early Amazon grew significantly in this shape.

 2. Microservices architecture.
-Microservices split the application into small, independent services that can be developed, deployed and scaled separately.
-Flexibility is high.
-The price is just as high: network complexity, distributed tracing, service discovery, inter-service communication and a substantially higher DevOps effort.
+The application is split into small, independent services developed, deployed, and scaled separately.
+Flexibility is high — and so is the price: network complexity, distributed tracing, service discovery, inter-service communication, and a substantially higher DevOps effort.

 3. Modular monolith.
-The modular monolith is the hybrid that often delivers the best balance in practice.
-It combines the operational simplicity of a monolith with the logical separation of microservices.
-Modules communicate through clearly defined internal interfaces but are deployed as one unit.
+The hybrid that often delivers the best balance in practice: the operational simplicity of a monolith with the logical separation of microservices.
+Modules communicate through clearly defined internal interfaces but deploy as one unit.
 As demand grows, individual modules can be extracted into standalone services step by step — without a full rewrite.

 Checklist for the architecture choice: